pfalcon/ScratchABlock/README.md

 ([example](tests/ifelse2.lst)), but there is an ongoing effort to [document PseudoC more formally](docs/PseudoC-spec.md).

+Note that based on the requirements described in the previous section of the document, and following well-known "Unix paradigm", ScratchABlock does "one thing" - analyses and transformations on PseudoC programs, and explicitly *not* concerned with converting machine instructions of particular architectures into PseudoC (at least, for now).
+That means that ScratchABlock doesn't force you to use any particular converter/ lifter - you can use any you like.
+Caveat: you would need to have one to use it.
+See the end of the document for some hints in that regard.

 Source code and interfacing scripts are in the root of the repository.
 The most important scripts are: